 Can BV cause infertility?

-Research shows that bacterial vaginosis tends to be more common in women who are facing infertility.
-One study found that women facing infertility were 3.3 times more likely to have bacterial vaginosis than those who weren’t.
-While there seems to be a connection, researchers haven’t yet proven that it directly causes infertility.
+Research shows that bacterial vaginosis is more common in women facing infertility.
+One study found women with infertility were 3.3 times more likely to have BV than those without.
+The connection is clear, but a direct causal link hasn't been proven yet.

 Recurrent symptoms?
 Get Evvy's at-home vaginal microbiome test, designed by leading OB-GYNs.